 Distribution: Barn Owls occur throughout England, Wales and Northern Ireland; north of the border it is absent from central, north-east and the far north of Scotland and the Outer Hebrides, Orkney and Shetland.

-Movements: Non-migratory, British Barn Owls are astonishingly sedentary with the average dispersal of young birds being just 12km from their natal site.
-Occasional European birds (darker-breasted Tyto alba guttata subspecies) are recorded, especially in south-eastern counties.
+Non-migratory, British Barn Owls are astonishingly sedentary with the average dispersal of young birds being just 12km from where they fledged.
+Occasional European Barn Owls (darker-breasted Tyto alba guttata subspecies) are recorded, especially in south-eastern counties.

-Feeding: Barn Owls specialise in hunting animals on the ground and nearly all of their food consists of small mammals which they locate by sound, their hearing being very acute.
-The Short-tailed Field Vole is the preferred prey species, caught in areas of rough grassland, and can form up to 85% of its diet.
-Barn Owls will also hunt hedgerows and other habitats where they take Wood Mouse, Bank Vole, shrews and young Brown Rat.
-Small birds are also occasional prey but daytime hunting owls are at risk of their prey being stolen by other birds of prey, especially Kestrel.
+Barn Owls specialise in hunting animals on the ground, and nearly all their food consists of small mammals which they locate by sound, their hearing being very acute.
+The short-tailed field vole is the preferred prey species, caught in areas of rough grassland, and can form up to 85% of its diet.
+Barn Owls will also hunt hedgerows and other habitats where they take wood mouse, bank vole, shrews and young brown rat.
+Small birds are also occasional prey, but daytime hunting owls are at risk of their prey being stolen by other birds of prey, especially Kestrel.

 Sorry, this website uses features that your browser doesn’t support.
 Upgrade to a newer version of Firefox, Chrome, Safari, or Edge and you’ll be all set.